 - Clean the patient’s clothes, sheets, and towels with soaps and water or wash them using a washing machine at 60-90° C with regular household detergent and dry thoroughly.
 Wear gloves when touching the clothes, sheets, and towels of the elderly.

 - Avoid exposure to other contaminants from the patient’s immediate environment.

-The number of elderly positively diagnosed with Covid-19 is growing and has become a real concern.
-This article’s recommendations can pave the way for keeping the elderly safe during the pandemic days.
+The number of elderly diagnosed with Covid-19 is growing and has become a genuine concern.
+This article’s recommendations can pave the way for keeping the elderly safe during pandemic days.
 We hope to see the days when the pandemic is over, and we can enjoy our seniors’ company.
-There is no ultimate cure for the disease caused by the virus; however, paying attention to preventive measures discussed in this article can go a long way in protecting our loved ones from the Coronavirus.
+Paying attention to preventive measures discussed in this article can go a long way in protecting our loved ones from the Corona-virus.
 For more information, please read the next article: “how does covid-19 influence the lives of the senior citizens?”